daronphang/programming-resources/cloud-computing/AWS/services/security/IAM.md

 - IAM policies
 - Multi-factor authentication

-### Root user
+## Root user

 When you create an AWS account, you begin with an identity known as the root user.
 Should not be used for everyday tasks.

 The AWS root user has two sets of credentials:

 - Email address and password used to create the account, to access the AWS Management Console
-- Access keys (key ID and secret access key) to make progammatic requests from the AWS CLI for authentication
+- Access keys (key ID and secret access key) to make programmatic requests from the AWS CLI for authentication

-### IAM users
+## IAM users

 An IAM user is an identity you create in AWS (by root user).
 It represents the person or application that interacts with AWS services and resources.
 It consists of a name and credentials.